welcome to better work! 🧬

 Read more from Susan Lee

-Newsletter cover with "better work newsletter" in light blue at top, "having it all" in large cream text in center, and "issue 12" in light blue at bottom, all on a deep purple background.
+Newsletter cover with "better work newsletter" in light blue at top, "sustainability" in large cream text in center, and "issue 31” in light blue at bottom, all on a deep purple background

-Newsletter cover with "better work newsletter" in light blue at top, "motivation" in large cream text in center, and "issue 11" in light blue at bottom, all on a deep purple background.
+Newsletter cover with "better work newsletter" in light blue at top, "armor" in large cream text in center, and "issue 29" in light blue at bottom, all on a deep purple background.